 What Happens When the Computer Cries Wolf?

-Perhaps the biggest problems with electronic prescribing are the excessive alerts that come with each prescription.
+One of the biggest problems with electronic prescribing is the excessive alerts that come with each prescription.
 Doctors are warned about potential interactions with other drugs so frequently that many stop paying attention.

 The same thing happens in the drug store.
 Pharmacists are also deluged with interaction alerts when they fill a prescription.